 Utilizing a combination of hardware (motion capture suits and facial capture techniques) and software (Unreal Engine, Motion Builder), students will write, direct and virtually shoot and edit a completely computer-generated film within Unreal Engine using an actual human performance.
 The course will also cover the history of motion capture techniques and their utilization within the world of cinema, gaming and non-entertainment related fields.

-RTF 344T GAME DEVELOPMENT CAPSTONE: 2D GAMES • PAUL TOPRAC
+RTF 344T GAME DEVELOPMENT CAPSTONE: 3D GAMES • PAUL TOPRAC

-The Capstone Game Development course brings together students from Computer Science, College of Fine Arts, and Radio-Television-Film to form small teams in which each student will contribute specialized knowledge to the group creation of 2D games for mobile, online, and social technology platforms.
-Through modeling of the environment and practices that are used in game studios and the larger industry, students will gain a thorough understanding of the 2D game development process.
-Local game companies and industry professionals are committed to evaluating student projects and hiring successful graduates. *If interested, please read instructions to apply.
-Consent of instructor required.
+The Capstone Game Development course brings together students from Computer Science, College of Fine Arts, and Radio-TV-Film to form small teams in which each student will contribute specialized knowledge to the group creation of 3D games for mobile, online, and social technology platforms.
+Students will gain a thorough understanding of the 3D game development process, through modeling of the environment and practices that are used in game studios.

-RTF 351C INTRODUCTION TO 2D ANIMATION • LANCE MYERS
+RTF 351D ADVANCED 2D ANIMATION • LANCE MYERS